vishvarodrigo/adl-charts/charts/adl-mife-service/latest/app-readme.md

-# Docker Registry Helm Chart
+# ADL Internal APP

-This directory contains a Kubernetes chart to deploy a private Docker Registry.
+This directory contains a Kubernetes chart to deploy a ADL Internal APP.